Contribute to Kali

 The Bug Tracker is a great place to help out Kali, whether reporting a bug or helping to fix one.
 When reporting a bug, we ask that you follow our documentation on how to.
 When helping others with their bug reports, we ask that you use information you know is trust worthy.
 Helping out on a bug tracker ticket can be as simple as just being able to reproduce the problem or as complex as submitting a merge request to fix the issue yourself.
 Everything is appreciated.

-Kali Linux Packaging
+Kali Linux Docs

 Upstream Package Updates